SmartPracticeschool/llSPS-INT-2350-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 and using IBM Watson discovery will redirect the user to the  section of the owner's manual where the answer to the question lies.
 #  #
-Architecture
+Architecture:

 What will you get to know here?
- *How to create a skill using Watson Assistant.
+ * How to create a skill using Watson Assistant.

- *How to create UI with node red flow (Chatbot).
+ * How to create UI with node red flow (Chatbot).

- *How to create cloud function using IBM cloud.
+ * How to create cloud function using IBM cloud.

- *How to connect Watson discovery to chatbot through Cloud funtcion.
+ * How to connect Watson discovery to chatbot through Cloud funtcion.